monix/monix-kafka/docs/producer.md

 ## Single record producer

- The best way of asynchronously producing single records to _Kafka_ is using the `monix.kafka.KafkaProducer`, it exposes the `.send` signature which accepts different inputs, being a `ProducerRecord[K, V]`, (`K`, `V`) or just the `V` and it returns a [Task](https://monix.io/docs/3x/eval/task.html) of `Option[RecordMetadata]` that can later be run and transformed into a `Future`.
+ The best way of asynchronously producing single records to _Kafka_ is using the `monix.kafka.KafkaProducer` which exposes the `.send` signature.
+ It accepts different inputs, being a `ProducerRecord[K, V]`, (`K`, `V`) or just the `V`, and returns a [Task](https://monix.io/docs/3x/eval/task.html) of `Option[RecordMetadata]` can later be run and transformed into a `Future`, that:

- On the one hand, if task `Task` completes with `None` it means that `producer.send` method was called after the producer was closed and therefore the message wasn't successfully acknowledged by the Kafka broker.
+ - If it completes with `None` it means that `producer.send` method was called after the producer was closed and therefore the message wasn't successfully acknowledged by the Kafka broker.

- On the other hand, in case of the failure of the underlying Kafka client the producer will bubble up the exception and fail the `Task`.
+ - In case of failure reported by the underlying _Kafka client_, the producer will bubble up the exception and fail the `Task`.

- Finally, all successfully delivered messages will complete with `Some[RecordMetadata]`.
+ - Finally, all successfully delivered messages will complete with `Some[RecordMetadata]`.

  ```scala